ecivis/encoding-utility/README.md

 property name="encutil" inject="encodingUtility@EncodingUtility";
 ```
 These are the methods implemented:
-- `containsHighBitBytes(string input)` Tests the input for any bytes with the most significant bit on.
 - `substitute(string input)` Returns the content with reasonable substitutions made.
 For example, "é" becomes "e".
+- `isBasicLatin(string input)` Tests the input for any code points above 127.
+- `getStringDetails(string input)` Returns a structure of useful information.

 ## License